 Some folks may work mainly because they need the money.
-Not ideal.
+Not ideal but that works.

-Others may work mainly because they like what they do, they want to stay busy or even because they like socializing with their co-workers.
+Others may work mainly because they like what they do, they want to stay busy and they enjoy their co-workers.
 Far more ideal.

-Working by necessity probably isn’t fun for most of us.
+Working out of necessity probably isn’t fun for most of us.

-Working because you want to, if you want to, on your own terms, is likely where most of us aspire to be…
+Working because you want to, not because you have to, on your own terms, is likely where most of us aspire to be…

 Consider semi-retirement to something

-Those popular ‘Freedom 55’ ads with couples walking on beaches endlessly probably feel like less of a reality for many Canadians.
+Those popular ‘Freedom 55’ ads with folks walking or running on sunny beaches endlessly probably feel like less of a reality for many Canadians these days.

 Higher inflation.
 Higher interest rates.
 Higher taxation concerns over time.